realityforge/redfish/README.md

     * Raise an exception if any unprocessed data unless attribute starts with \_
     * Allow global ordering of items across elements.
 Make priority a string with two numbers?
 "10:10" (C), (D), (L)

-* Enhance this project or another addon lib (buildr_plus?) to pragmatically generate the json definition.
-  Add all sorts of short cuts as per our current chef infrastructure.
-Also new short cuts such as if the "secure" flag is set then define an admin realm.
-(D), (L)

 * Enable reload of applications under conditions such as;
   - underlying resources updated that are used by application.
 Do this by extra listeners that use additional rules.
 (C)